RADx/radx-metadata-spec-docs/docs/radx-rad-mapping.md

 The [Creator Name](specification.md#creator-name) field should be set to the name of the person who created the file.
 Set the [Creator Given Name](specification.md#creator-given-name) and [Creator Family Name](specification.md#creator-family-name) to the given and family name of the creator as appropriate.

 The [Creator Identifier](specification.md#creator-identifier) field should be set to the identifier for the person.
-We prefer an identifier from the [ORCID](https://orcid.org).
+We recommend an identifier from the [ORCID](https://orcid.org).
 In this case the value of the [Creator Identifier Scheme](specification.md#creator-identifier-scheme) should be set to [https://orcid.org](https://orcid.org).
 Other identifier schemes should set the identifier scheme field as appropriate.

 Set the [Creator Affiliation](specification.md#creator-affiliation) to the name of the institution that the PI belongs to.
 The [Creator Affiliation Identifier](specification.md#creator-affiliation-identifier) should be set to the identifier for the insitution.
-We prefer the value to be an identifier from the [Research Organization Registry](https://ror.org).
+We recommend the value to be an identifier from the [Research Organization Registry](https://ror.org).
 Set the [Creator Affliation Identifier Scheme](specification.md#creator-affiliation-identifier-scheme) to the name of the scheme for the identifier.

 The [Creator Email](specification.md#creator-email) field should be set to the email address of the PI.